Dioclesio-Januario/PythonBeginner/README.md

-# PythonBeginner
+# Python Beginner
- Resolução de exercícios de introdução à programação com linguagem Python.
+ Solutions to Exercises for Introduction to Programming with Python.